Expired COVID-19 tests could skew results - NewsBreak

 Even with an expired test, if someone who has symptoms tests positive, it’s likely accurate.
 However, Gastaldo said negative results from expired tests might not be as trustworthy.

-“If there is a negative test, if somebody has symptoms or there’s a negative test in somebody who’s asymptomatic, with an expired expiration date, that test would seem to be less reliable,” he said.Do at-home COVID-19 tests detect the omicron variant?
+“If there is a negative test, if somebody has symptoms or there’s a negative test in somebody who’s asymptomatic, with an expired expiration date, that test would seem to be less reliable,” he said.What is the endgame for COVID?
+Omicron clouds forecasts

 But new at-home test kits have been hard to find.